-The I-Flow term loan is collateralized by substantially all of the Company's assets and requires the Company to comply with covenants principally relating to satisfaction of a fixed charge coverage ratio, a leverage ratio, an annual limit on capital expenditures and minimum earnings before interest, taxes, depreciation and amortization ("EBITDA").
-As of September 30, 2009, the Company believes it was in compliance with all such covenants.
+The Kimberly-Clark (I-Flow) term loan is collateralized by substantially all of the Company's assets and requires the Company to comply with covenants principally relating to satisfaction of a fixed charge coverage ratio, a leverage ratio, an annual limit on capital expenditures and minimum earnings before interest, taxes, depreciation and amortization ("EBITDA").
+As of March 31, 2010, the Company believes it was in compliance with all such covenants, and also believes it will remain in compliance for at least the next 12 months.
 In addition, under the terms of the Credit and Guaranty Agreement, the Company is not permitted to pay any dividends, purchase, redeem, issue or retire any equity interests (including common stock and warrants) or complete any business acquisitions.

 In conjunction with the Credit and Guaranty Agreement, the Company incurred deferred debt issuance costs of \$2,052,000.
-These costs will be recognized in income using the interest method through the maturity date of October 2011.
-Amortization of these costs for the three and nine months ended September 30, 2009 was \$117,000 and \$382,000, respectively, compared to \$155,000 and \$494,000 for the three and nine months ended September 30, 2008, which was recorded in interest expense.
+These costs will be recognized in income using the effective interest method through the maturity date of October 2011.
+Amortization of these costs for the three months ended March 31, 2010 and 2009 was \$107,000 and \$143,000, respectively, which was recorded in interest expense.